Dedoc-9/Q64-adaptive-dynamics/README.md

 In a standard security model, you're just trying to keep bad guys out.
 In Q64, you are protecting the mathematical integrity of your claims.

+This system turns "data reliability" from a passive hope into a measurable SLA.
+You aren't just telling your client, "I checked the logs and they were fine."
+You are telling them, "My system identified 4% corruption in the telemetry stream and mathematically reconstructed the stable signal before it hit the decision-making layer."

 ### The Problem Q64 Solves

 Adaptive learning systems face a fundamental semantic instability: as representations evolve to fit new data, the interpretation of those representations also drifts.
 Without a fixed reference, there is no ground truth against which to validate whether the system learned something or merely drifted arbitrarily.